Jookie262/Fruit-Basket/README.md

 ## Run the Main Script 📜
-Download python3 in device then install pygame in pip terminal to run the main script
+Download python3 in device then install pygame in terminal using the code below to run the main script

 ` pip install pygame `